 4. Creating motivation

 Motivation can be defined as energizing, sustaining, and increasing employee efforts.
 The mark of a successful leader/coach lies in how well they motivate their subordinates/clients.
-Creating motivation is one of the purposes of coaching to improve employees’ efficiency and effectiveness, optimistic approach, willingness to work harder, make optimum use of resources, co-operative attitude, boosts morale and satisfaction, and an overall higher rate of productivity.
+After conducting experiments with motivation, it can be said that creating motivation is one of the purposes of coaching to improve employees’ efficiency and effectiveness.
 A coach creates motivation by communicating, acknowledging, and reinforcing efforts, giving positive feedback, increasing self-satisfaction, creating self-worth and a sense of belonging.

 “If it doesn’t challenge you, it won’t change you”